 The South Sudan Medical Journal exists to inform, educate and positively influence the development of health services in South Sudan and beyond.
-The Journal is published quarterly by the South Sudan Doctors' Association (SOSDA) in February, May, August and November.
+The Journal is published quarterly by the Health and Social Sciences Research Institute - South Sudan (HSSRI-SS) in February, May, August and November.

 To see well-trained, skilled professionals delivering high quality healthcare to the population of the South Sudan and beyond

 To publish research and clinical guidance that will positively influence the development of healthcare services in South Sudan and beyond.